EmilRamsvik/Digital-Garden/docs/Database/Postgres.md

 Open-source database.
 I prefer Postgres for my "only" SQL work as it is very powerful and can be amended a lot.
 Knowing databases is a super skill.

+I think Postgres is way above the rest as it is efficient, open-source and performant.
+It is a super nice skill to have and work on this.

 ### JSON and JSONB in Postgres

 PostgreSQL offers native support for JSON data types.
 This feature allows you to store, query, and manipulate JSON data directly in PostgreSQL.